 Find you’re own “way” of staying relaxed at the airport.
 For me – this is finding a quiet corner in the sky lounge, putting headphones on and closing my eyes to some good music (and setting an alarm that will ring in my headphones just in case…) A lot of airports now are really making an effort to help you.
 Atlanta has a live jazz band playing near the main food court.
 Other airports are displaying art, have children’s play areas (Minneapolis), really nice massage areas (LaGuardia) etc… Its an adventure!
 Enjoy it!

 Text your significant other as soon as you land – on every hop.
-Teresa appreciates it when she knows I’m back on the ground… I’m sure your spouse would to.
+My wife appreciates it when she knows I’m back on the ground… I’m sure your spouse would too.